rheslip/Motivation-Radio-WiFiOSC/README.md

 This sketch was written for and tested with the iOS app TouchOSC https://hexler.net/software/touchosc but it should work with anything that sends OSC messages in the format described below.

 The TouchOSC app allows you to create custom iPad UIs with sliders, buttons, switches, X-Y controllers etc. When you use the UI widgets TouchOSC sends an OSC message to a preconfigured IP address and port.
 This sketch will convert OSC messages to Gate signals and CV outputs on Movitation Radio.
 Its possible to send OSC messages from Motivation Radio to TouchOSC but this requires knowing the IP address of the iPad.
-There is probably some easy way to do this (Bonjour?) but its sending OSC messages is not implemented at this point.
+There is probably some easy way to do this (Bonjour?) but sending OSC messages is not implemented at this point.

 You will have to change the ssid and password in the sketch to match your WiFi network.
 Expressif has an API to set up SSID and password using an external app but I have not had much luck with it.